-Special Collections & Archives Fellowships
+Special Collections & Archives Fellowships, Scholarships, and Internships

-About the Gardner Fellowship
+About the Gardner Research Fellowship

-The Gardner Fellowship is a one-year student fellowship that provides a $1,500 award to a CSUN student.
+The Gardner Research Fellowship is a one-year student fellowship that provides a $1,500 award to a CSUN student.
 Student fellows may be enrolled in any course or degree program at CSUN, with an upcoming writing, creative, or other project that requires intensive research using primary sources, rare books, or unique materials found in Special Collections and Archives.
 Gardner Fellows are selected by a committee of library faculty and staff.

 Application Process